 · Sexual orientation

 Allyship in healthcare means advocating for change on behalf of patients and peers to ensure that everyone receives the best level of care.
 While it may be hard to imagine that you, your coworkers, or your healthcare center is discriminating against a patient, there is an inherent bias against marginalized groups.
-This systemic health care inequality is why being an ally in healthcare is so necessary.
+This systemic health care inequality is why being increasing allyship in the workplace and healthcare community is so necessary.

 Now that you know why it is crucial to be an ally in your community, how exactly do you go about it?
-Here are a few steps you can take to promote healthcare allyship:
+Here are a few steps you can take to promote allyship in healthcare:

 Challenge any policies that make it difficult for a particular group to receive care.
 It can be difficult, but standing up against discrimination is one of the best ways to be an ally for your patients and peers.

-At Advantis Medical, travelers of all genders, beliefs, preferences,and skin color are treated equally.
-If you are looking to work with a close team dedicated to helping travel nurses and travel allied professionals around the US, look no further than Advantis Medical!
+At Advantis Medical, travelers of all genders, beliefs, preferences, and skin color are treated equally.
+If you are looking to work with a close team dedicated to helping travel nurses and travel allied health professionals around the US, look no further than Advantis Medical!